Burhanhassanreshi/laravel-api-response-builder/README.md

 This creates `public/api-docs/openapi.json` that you can use with any OpenAPI-compatible tool.

-### Enhanced Documentation with Attributes
+### Enhanced Documentation with Attributes (Optional)

-For more detailed documentation, add PHP attributes to your controller methods:
+For more detailed or customized documentation, you can optionally add PHP attributes to your controller methods:

 ```php
 use Stackmasteraliza\ApiResponse\Attributes\ApiEndpoint;